Provisional Government of Bangladesh: Armed forces

 consisted of the remnants of the five regular battalions of the East Bengal Regiment (EBR) of the Pakistan Army: 1, 3, and 8 (commanded by Major Ziaur Rahman HJ); 2 (commanded by Major K M Shafiullah); 4 (commanded by Major Khaled Mosharraf).
 In July, Osmani amalgamated the 3 battalions under Ziaur Rahman's command into a brigade, called 'Z-force'.
 Similarly, in August–September, two more brigades, 'S-force' and 'K-force', and 3 more battalions for them (9, 10, and 11 EBRs) were partially raised.

 Able aged citizens from across the land throughout many locations also raised armed resistance.
 Unable to overcome the Pakistan forces' onslaught, owing mainly to lack of heavy arms and manpower, both resistances soon retreated into Indian territory.
 As Pakistan land forces spread around the country, thousands of men from many parts of occupied Bangladesh crossed the border into India, seeking arms and training to join the fight against the Pakistan occupation force.

 In the mid-July (11 to 17) conference of the BDF sector commanders at the Bangladesh Government's headquarters on Theatre Road in Kolkata, the regular force, comprising the rebel Bengali soldiers from the Pakistan Army and the EPR, was named "Regular Force" (popularly called Mukti Fouj) and the irregular guerrilla warriors were named Gono Bahini (popularly called Muktijoddha or "Freedom Fighter").
 The sectors were also reorganized.

 The Bangladesh Independence war guerrillas were based in camps on the East Pakistan-India border.
 On 21 November, it joined Indian forces as part of a combined Bangladesh-Indian allied offensive against Pakistan, which resulted in victory.

 Bureaucracy

 Many Bengali members of the Civil Service of Pakistan defected to the government of Bangladesh.
-Kamal Uddin Siddiqui, Noorul Quader Khan, S. A. Samad, Khandaker Asaduzzaman, Saadat Husain and Akbar Ali Khan were early leaders of the newly formed Bangladesh Civil Service.
+Kamal Uddin Siddiqui, Noorul Quader, S. A. Samad, Khandaker Asaduzzaman, Saadat Husain and Akbar Ali Khan were early leaders of the newly formed Bangladesh Civil Service.
 Moudud Ahmed served as Postmaster General.
 The provisional government established an elaborate structure of administrative departments.
-Yusuf Ali and J. G. Bhowmik served as the chief Relief Commissioners for Bangladeshi refugees.
+Muhammad Yusuf Ali and J. G. Bhowmik served as the chief Relief Commissioners for Bangladeshi refugees.
 The noted artist Quamrul Hassan served as Director of Art and Design.
 Kolkata and Agartala were the main centres of the government-in-exile.